IndividualsIO/react-architecture/README.md

 # react-architecture

-A small project of architecture to avoid to start a project from the very beginning using React + Redux in a simple way.
+A solid starting point for both professionals and newcomers to the industry.

 # Start